 Spirit of Siouxland Statue

 Near the Anderson Pavilion by the Missouri River, you’ll see the Spirit of Siouxland Statue.
-This simple memorial commemorates the people, from Siouxland, who responded to help the victims of Flight 232 crash back in 1989.
+A simple memorial that commemorates the people, from Siouxland, who responded to help the victims of Flight 232 crash back in 1989.
 This out-of-the-way memorial is worth your time to see how people came together to help others in a time of need.

 Cone Park/IBP Ice Center